Interrupted Aortic Arch (IAA)

 Ultrasound images before birth can detect an IAA.
 Otherwise, changes in a newborn's appearance and activity 1–2 days after birth can be signs of the problem.

 Comparing pulses in the baby's arms and legs may help identify an IAA.
 A pulse oximeter can measure the oxygen level in the baby's fingers and toes.
-Doctors confirm the diagnosis with an ultrasound of the baby's heart (an echocardiogram).
+Doctors confirm the diagnosis with an ultrasound of the baby's heart (an ).

 How Is an Interrupted Aortic Arch (IAA) Treated?